-The local chapters of the National Lawyers Guild attempt to provide legal observers for demonstrations, such as major rallies, that are likely to draw a police presence.
-While the Chapter may not be able to provide observers for much labor picketing, particularly picketing that will extend for more than one day, contact the Chapter in your area to ask for observers as far ahead of your event as practicable.
+The Los Angeles Chapter of the National Lawyers Guild tries to provide legal observers for demonstrations, such as major rallies, that are likely to draw a police presence.
+While the Chapter may not be able to provide observers for much labor picketing, particularly picketing that will extend for more than one day, contact our office if you anticipate unusual circumstances that might call for legal observers.
+The Chapter can be reached by calling us at (310) 313-3700 or by emailing us at ameena@nlg-la.org.